Burling graphs revisited, part III: Applications to $\chi$-boundedness: Introduction

-In~\cite{Pawlik2012Jctb}, where Pawlik et.\ al.\ disproved Scott's conjecture, they found Burling graphs as a subclass of \emph{line segment graphs}, and then they showed that some graphs (e.g.\ 1-subdivision of any non-planar graph) are not line segment graphs.
-In~\cite{Chalopin2014} also, Chalopin et.\ al.\ used the same technique, and proved that Burling graphs are a subclass of \emph{restricted frame graphs}, and then found many graphs which are not restricted frame graphs and neither are their subdivisions.
+In~\cite{Pawlik2012Jctb}, where Pawlik, Kozik, Krawczyk, Laso\'n, Micek, Trotter, and Walczak disproved Scott's conjecture, they found Burling graphs as a subclass of \emph{line segment graphs}, and then they showed that some graphs (e.g.\ 1-subdivision of any non-planar graph) are not line segment graphs.
+In~\cite{Chalopin2014} also, Chalopin, Esperet, Li, and Ossona de Mendez used the same technique, and proved that Burling graphs are a subclass of \emph{restricted frame graphs} (as already suggested in \cite{Pawlik2015}), and then found many graphs which are not restricted frame graphs and neither are their subdivisions.
 All these suggest that understanding Burling graphs is of great importance in the field of $\chi$-boundedness.

 In~\cite{Part1}, the first part of this work, with the goal of understanding Burling graphs better, we defined many classes of graphs, all equal to Burling graphs.
 In particular, we defined the class of \emph{derived} graphs, and we studied their structure in details in~\cite{Part2}, the second part of this work.
 In the next section, we give a summary of some of the results of the previous parts that we are going to use in this article.
-Then, in the rest of the article, we use those results to find several examples of new non-weakly pervasive graphs: \begin{itemize} \item[-] $ K_5 $ and thus any $ K_n $ for $ n\geq 5 $, in Section~\ref{section:Kn}, \item[-] Specific necklaces in Section~\ref{section:necklace}, \item[-] Some examples of dumbbell graphs, which contain vertex cuts, in Section~\ref{section:dumbbells}, \item[-] Some graphs of different kinds in Section~\ref{section:Misc}. \end{itemize}
+Then, in the rest of the article, we use those results to find several examples of new graphs that are not weakly pervasive: \begin{itemize} \item[-] $ K_5 $ and thus any $ K_n $ for $ n\geq 5 $, in Section~\ref{section:Kn}, \item[-] Specific necklaces in Section~\ref{section:necklace}, \item[-] Some examples of dumbbell graphs, which contain vertex cuts, in Section~\ref{section:dumbbells}, \item[-] Some graphs of different kinds in Section~\ref{section:Misc}. \end{itemize}